Jeff-Mott-OR/javascript-cpp-rosetta-stone/README.md

 # JavaScript/C++ Rosetta Stone

-I'm going to reproduce the behavior of the JavaScript language in C++.
-Lexical scopes, closures, prototypal inheritance, duck typing -- all of it -- in C++.
-I'm doing this mostly because I think it's fun and interesting.
-But for everyone else, this exercise will help to understand what JavaScript is doing under the hood and let us talk about its behavior in concrete terms rather than in metaphors.
-This might also be your first exposure to C++.
-It's a useful skill to have since Node itself, and any addons we might write for it, are in C++, and seeing it side-by-side with JavaScript code that does the same thing can help bridge the gap.
+Dynamic languages such as JavaScript can sometimes seem almost magical -- objects out of nothing, reassignable inheritance, functions as values, classes as values -- but now I'm going to strip away that layer of magic.
+I'm going to peek below the syntactic sugar of the JavaScript language itself and reproduce its behavior closer to the machine, in C++.
+I'm doing this mostly because I think it's fun and interesting, but for everyone else, this exercise will help JavaScript developers to understand what their language is doing under the hood and let us talk about its behavior in concrete terms rather than in metaphors, and for C++ developers new to JavaScript, this exercise will help to understand the concrete operations that lie beneath such a dynamic language.

 ## Dynamic types